Irina Slutskaya: 1995–96 to 1997–98 seasons

 In 1996–97, Slutskaya began her season by winning her first Champions Series title at the 1996 Skate Canada International, beating rising star Tara Lipinski.
 She went on to win two more CS events, the 1996 Nations Cup and 1996 Cup of Russia.
 In January 1997, she repeated as the European champion, landing seven triples (one with a slightly flawed landing).
 By the Champions Series Final, held in late February and early March 1997, Slutskaya was struggling with jumps and finished third behind Lipinski, the new U.S. champion, and Kwan.
 At the 1997 World Championships in Lausanne, a missed combination left her in 6th place in the short program.
 She then incurred a back injury from a hard fall in practice the day of the free skating.
 In the free skating, she completed six triples, including a 3S-3Lo combination, and received three first-place votes for the segment.
-Due to the short program, she finished fourth overall.
+Due to her placement in the short program, she finished fourth overall.

 In the 1997–98 season, Slutskaya took silver at the 1997 Nations Cup and gold at the 1997 Cup of Russia.
 In December, she finished off the podium at the Russian Championships and at the Champions Series Final in Munich before winning the silver medal in January 1998 at the European Championships in Milan.
 In February, she competed at her first Winter Olympics in Nagano, Japan.
 Ranked fifth in the short program after her planned combination became a 2Lz-2T, Slutskaya performed five triples in the free skating and received two third-place votes (from the U.S. and Hungary) but placed fifth in the segment and overall.
 Her presentation, however, demonstrated a tendency towards a hunched-over posture and an incompletely-stretched free leg.
 According to figure skating writer and historian Ellyn Kestnbaum, the Russian folk dance choreography in Slutskaya's free skating program emphasized youthful femininity.